Gluten Free Diet – What Is The Hype All About?

 A gluten-free on a food label will indicate a supposed harmless level of gluten rather than a complete absence.
 Well, the exact level at which gluten is harmless is uncertain.

-People who suffer from any of the above said disorders of gluten intolerance should avoid main sources of gluten like wheat, rye, barley along with regular bread products, pasta, pizza, cereals, and some of the products like soy sauce, canned soups, broth, malt flavouring, malt extract, licorice (as gluten may show up unexpectedly) and can opt for some of these gluten-free options like, rice, quinoa, amaranth, tapioca, millet, arrowroot, buckwheat, flaxseeds, tapioca flour, millet flour, psyllium seed husks, corn, soybean, kidney beans, lentils, pea, chickpea, sesame, chia.
+People who suffer from any of the above-mentioned disorders of gluten intolerance should avoid main sources of gluten like wheat, rye, and barley along with regular bread products, pasta, pizza, cereals, and some of the products like soy sauce, canned soups, broth, malt flavouring, malt extract, licorice (as gluten may show up unexpectedly) and can opt for some of these gluten-free options like rice, quinoa, amaranth, tapioca, millet, arrowroot, buckwheat, flaxseeds, tapioca flour, millet flour, psyllium seed husks, corn, soybean, kidney beans, lentils, pea, chickpea, sesame, chia.

 Also Read: Cravings – What Are They?
 How To Beat Them?